Skip to main content

 Moving to British Columbia

-If British Columbia becomes the province of your primary residence, you must apply for practising registration with BCCNM.
+If British Columbia becomes the province of your primary residence, you must apply for practising licensure with BCCNM.
 Learn how to apply.

 Frequently asked questions